 Spring is here and we all want to get outside.
-Winter’s doldrums have taken their toll.
-Our skin is pasty white.
-Comfort foods have reintroduced the spare tire of belly fat to our bodies.
-The good news is that people actually are outside, the greens are vibrant, flowers are blossoming, trees are budding, and it all makes great settings for outdoor portraits.
+A winter’s worth of shooting portraits inside is enough to make any photographer go stir crazy.
+But today the greens are vibrant, flowers are blossoming, trees are budding, and it all makes a great setting for outdoor portraits.
 All you need is a camera, a subject, and some decent weather!

 Shooting in Natural Light

 One of the true perks of shooting portraits outdoors is you don’t have mess with studio lighting, flashes or any of that mess.
 You’re au naturale.
-There are just a few things to keep in mind:
+Here are just a few outdoor photography tips to keep in mind:

 The sun is your friend